nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

        Expected: The result box will show all the details of the first ingredient.

     1. Test case: `editF x` (x is invalid index) <br>
-       Expected: An error message will be shown, as it is the same recipe.
-The result box will show that no edits are made.
+       Expected: An error message will be shown, as it is the same ingredient.
 Your command in the command box will turn red. <br><br>

 ### 6.14 Editing an ingredient <a id="614-editing-an-ingredient"></a>